Almanac of Cyclical IRD Events

 Since the historic 1893 World’s Parliament of Religions in Chicago, modern Parliaments have attracted participants from more than 200 diverse religious, indigenous, and secular beliefs and more than 80 nations to its international gatherings in Chicago (1993), Cape Town (1999), Barcelona (2004), Melbourne (2009), Salt Lake City (2015), Toronto (2018) and virtually in 2021.
 These Parliament events are the world’s oldest, largest, and most inclusive gatherings of the global interfaith movement.

 Regional Interfaith Dialogue is jointly sponsored by Australia, together with Indonesia, the Philippines and New Zealand.
 In addition to the co-sponsoring countries, the eight remaining ASEAN countries also participate in the Dialogue, as well as East Timor, Papua New Guinea and Fiji.
-The Dialogue has been conducted on six occasions, most recently in Semerang, Indonesia, in March of 2012.
+The Dialogue has been conducted on six occasions, the last one in Semerang, Indonesia, in March of 2012.
 The theme of the Semerang Dialogue was “Strengthening Collaborative Communities to Promote Regional Peace and Security: Interfaith in Action“.

 Spirit of Humanity Forum